haath/Goirate/README.md

     - [ ] RSS Feeds (?)
 - [ ] Support for a proxy or VPN to avoid getting flogged
 - [ ] Docker image with OpenVPN and maybe a torrent client too
+- [ ] Major refactor so that all requests within the application are async
+- [ ] Leverage the scalability from the previous point to extend the search capabilities to additional websites and sources

 ## Installation